Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		Shyams Versioning Network (where network pertains to system) ‣ formatters can be used on both ends
-		‣ minifiers will be used before transferring between SVNs
+		‣ minifiers will be used before transferring between SVNs...if a caṇḍāla doesn't use a formatter, their versioning will be performed on minified source
+		‣ it's trivial to switch format; so switching/updating/ETC formatters will automatically reversion the source
 	>8